MihaML/rasa-project/data/nlu.md

 - [covid-19](disease) vaccine state
 - Is there a vaccine?
 - is there a [covid-19](disease) vaccine available
+- How long until a vaccine is available?
+- Is there a [COVID-19](disease) vaccine?

 ## intent:covid_protection
 - how do i protect myself from [covid](disease)